EvaAyanami/Token-grabber-Csharp-builder/README.md

-# Token-grabber-Csharp-builder
+# SelfBots
+select your launcher

+1 = discord

+2 = discord canary

+and enter your Token

+ all commands  :   %help

-It is token grabber and app in this
+ 0ther App in this

-ROblox dll & lua

-Discord selfbot

-Discordcanary selfbot

-NaviEmu mods